-The potential of endoscopic ultrasound sonography (EUS)-elastography in determination the stage of pancreatic tumour
+The potential of endoscopic ultrasound sonography (EUS)-elastography in determining the stage of pancreatic tumor

 Gastroenterology and Hepatology from Bed to Bench,

-Background: Pancreatic cancer is numbered as one of the lethal malignancy with only 5% survival, worldwide. pancreatic lesions include wide ranges of diagnosis from benign to malignant forms.
-Biopsy and pathological study is the gold standard for differentiation of the malignant lesions and staging of these tumors.
-Recently, Endoscopic Ultrasound Sonography (EUS) elastography has been noticed as a non-invasive diagnosis modality.
-Nevertheless, no evidence is available about its potential to determine different stages of malignant tumors.
-Herein, we designed this study to evaluate the role of semi-quantitative EUS- elastography (strain ratio) in staging the malignant pancreatic lesions.
+Background: Pancreatic cancer is considered one of the most lethal malignancies with a survival rate of only 5% worldwide.
+Pancreatic lesions include a wide range of diagnoses from benign to malignant forms.
+Biopsy and pathological study are the gold standard for the differentiation of malignant lesions and staging of tumors.
+Recently, endoscopic ultrasound sonography (EUS) elastography has been noticed as a non-invasive diagnosis modality.
+Nevertheless, no evidence of its potential to determine different stages of malignant tumors is available.

-Method: In this prospective study, 81 adult patients with a confirmed diagnosis of the malignant pancreatic lesion in different clarified stages were included.
-All the diagnosis was confirmed after endoscopic ultrasound sonography via pathological investigation of surgical specimens or needle biopsies.
-The results of EUS-elastography based on tumor size (T staging), involved lymph nodes (N staging) and metastasis (M staging) compared with the gold standard.
+Methods: This prospective study included 81 adult patients with a confirmed diagnosis of malignant pancreatic lesion in different clarified stages.
+All diagnoses were confirmed after endoscopic ultrasound sonography via pathological investigation of surgical specimens or needle biopsies.
+The results of EUS-elastography based on tumor size (T staging), involved lymph nodes (N staging), and metastasis (M staging) were compared with the gold standard.

-Conclusion: The EUS-elastography as a non-invasive modality could not replace the gold standard in staging the tumors.
-But, it seems, EUS-elastography could differentiation benign lesions from malignant type.
+Conclusion: The non-invasive modality EUS-elastography cannot replace the gold standard in staging tumors; however, EUS-elastography seemed to differentiate benign lesions from malignant ones.

 - Pancreatic Neoplasms